BDC Hamburger Icon

 4. Prepare employees to welcome co-workers with disabilities.

 Your company may do everything right from a managerial point of view.
-However, disabled employees can’t be comfortable and productive unless their co-workers treat them well.
+However, employees with disabilities can’t be comfortable and productive unless their co-workers treat them with respect.

-To ensure a smooth transition after hiring someone with a disability, implement disability inclusion training for all.
-This will prepare your team to welcome colleagues with disabilities and ask questions about ensuring a smooth transition.
-Disabled employees can speak up and answer questions directly if appropriate.
+To ensure a smooth transition after hiring someone with a disability, implement disability inclusion training for all team members.
+This will prepare your team to welcome colleagues with disabilities and provide guidance on asking questions respectfully.
+When appropriate, employees with disabilities can be invited to share their perspectives or answer questions directly.

-Set the tone with employees by communicating your happiness in having each new employee join the team and your high hopes for collaboration, inclusion and overall productivity.
+Set the tone with your team by expressing your enthusiasm for each new employee and highlighting your expectations for collaboration, inclusion and overall productivity.

 5. Provide ongoing empowerment for employees with disabilities.